Lachinio/Toggle-Creamy-turn-off-white-text-on-websites-Page-Up-End-like-keyboard-Home-End-TamperMonkey/README.md

 - If you wish to adjust the buttons’ size, padding, or font-size in the script’s panel, change the values on the six different lines marked "// Button size | Размер кнопки' in the Shadow DOM styles.
   Example: Change 'padding: 5px 3px' to 'padding: 6px 4px' or 'font-size: 13px' to 'font-size: 14px'.
 - If you wish to set a different default position for the buttons when the script’s panel loads, edit lines 249, 250 marked "// Position container at ..."
-- Note: Text color changes may not work on sites with strict CSP unless using a userscript manager like Tampermonkey.
+- The script may not work on sites with strict CSP, although no such cases have been observed so far.
+If you encounter such a site, please report it to the author.

 – The script is intended for PC versions only and has not been tested on touch devices.
 ***